-The Netherlands Ministry of Foreign Affairs launched the Planetary Security Initiative (PSI) in 2015.
-Now operated by a consortium of leading think tanks, the goal of PSI is to strengthen the knowledge-policy interface by consolidating the Community of Practice on planetary security.
+The Netherlands Ministry of Foreign Affairs launched the PSI in 2015.
+Now operated by a consortium of leading think tanks, the objectives of the PSI are to:

-Enhance political awareness and involvement on the climate security interface;
+- Enhance political awareness and involvement on the climate-security interface

-Build an inclusive community that is multi-lateral, multi-sector and multi-disciplinary;
+- Strengthen the knowledge-policy interface by consolidating an inclusive community of practice that is multi-lateral, multi-sector and multi-disciplinary

 The third Planetary Security Conference will be held on December 12-13, 2017 in The Hague.
 The theme of this year's conference is "From Analysis to Action".
 The goal of the conference is to strengthen the knowledge-policy interface by consolidating the community of practice on planetary security.